Tuition Waiver Programs

 Amount of Waiver

 The amount waived is contingent upon available funding.
 The usual reimbursement rate is up to 50 percent of up to six credits per semester for part-time employees, and up to 50 percent of up to eight credits for full-time employees.
-All waivers are granted based on the current NYS undergraduate resident rate.

 Coordination with Other Tuition Support Programs